jakewvincent/mkdnflow.nvim/README.md

     links_relative_to = 'first',

     -- Type: key-value pair(s).
-The plugin's features are enabled only when one -- of these filetypes is opened; otherwise, the plugin does nothing. filetypes = {md = true, rmd = true, markdown = true},
+The plugin's features are enabled only when one -- of these filetypes is opened; otherwise, the plugin does nothing.
+NOTE:
+    -- extensions are converted to lowercase, so any filetypes that convention- -- ally use uppercase characters should be provided here in lowercase. filetypes = {md = true, rmd = true, markdown = true},

     -- Type: boolean.
 When true, the createLinks() function tries to evaluate